 If you have a paper Ordnance Survey (OS) map, GridPoint GB makes it easy to locate yourself — even when you have no mobile reception.

-It gives your current Ordnance Survey (OS) National Grid reference, and illustrates how to use this to locate yourself on an OS map.
+GridPoint GB uses your iPhone’s GPS and compass to provide your current grid reference and heading, and illustrates how to use this to locate yourself on the map.

 How do I get it?

 GridPoint GB is free on the App Store.